samssausages/ZFS_crypto_unlock/README.md

 A USB extension that is hidden
 A USB extension that goes to a locked cabinet

 You can also serve the keyfiles over networked methods, if your motherboard and system allow for that.
-This can be a good path if you don't have to unlock the datasets until well after os boot.
+This can give you a lot more options on file storage, if you don't have to unlock the datasets until well after os boot.
+Personally, I prefer the physical device.

 ***Whatever you decide, make sure you have appropriate permissions set for these keyfiles.
 They should be protected and treated just like SSH keys.
 AND keep a backup!***